UCL/ECON-CLUSTER/README.md

 ## 2.1.
 Log in to the CS department computing system

-There are two different ways to do step 1 and log into the Computer Science system:
+There are two different ways to log into the Computer Science system:

-1. Log in and open a remote desktop session on the CS cluster using Computer Science Remote Worker (CSRW), ThinLinc
+1. Log in using the Computer Science Remote Worker (CSRW), ThinLinc
 2. `ssh` in from your terminal

 Each is discussed in more detail below.